Can you clearly define your customer, their problem, and your solution?

 They’re the core of all products, ideas, and initiatives so understanding and communicating them is vital.
 This is why we’re pleased to share our Problem and Solution Zoom tools with you.

 Our Customer Zoom tool that helps you identify needs, behaviors, pains, and most importantly, opportunities has been publicly available for a while now.
-But since we’ve been having great results using the Problem and Solution Zooms in our Lean Innovation Sprints and Accelerators throughout the past year, we decided you should Problem Zoom.
+But since we’ve been having great results using the Problem and Solution Zooms in our Lean Innovation Sprints and Accelerators throughout the past year, we decided to make them publicly available as well.

 Zoom in on your customer’s problem to uncover their desired outcomes, pains, and problems